chainpoint/chainpoint-client-js/README.md

 `hash` : A copy of the hash that was originally submitted that will be embedded in a future proof.
 This allows for easier correlation between hashes submitted and the Hash ID handle needed to retrieve a proof.

-`hashIDNode` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Node it was submitted to.
+`hashIdNode` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Node it was submitted to.

 Example Return Value